 - Learn various legal areas to remove clients’ legal barriers to employment; and

 - Other duties as assigned.

-INTRODUCTORY PERIOD – A one-year probationary period will be required.
+INTRODUCTORY PERIOD - A one-year introductory period will be required.

 AN EQUAL OPPORTUNITY EMPLOYER - Selection will be based solely on merit and will be without discrimination because of race, color, national origin, ancestry, ethnicity, citizenship, creed, sex, gender, sexual orientation, gender identity, transgender status, age, religion, genetic information, physical or mental disability, medical condition, military or veteran status, pregnancy, childbirth or related medical condition, marital or registered domestic partners status, or any other legally protected status.